heymichellemac/heymichellemac-hugo/content/blog/2022/02/designer-developer-comms.md

 - Do Your Prep + Take Notes - Spend up to 15 minutes before the meeting preparing and up to 15 minutes after writing up your notes from the meeting.
 - Take Time To Chat - As important as it is to get right to the point in a meeting, it's also a good opportunity to build positive relationships with the people you work with.

-If you enjoyed this article, please consider sharing it with someone else who might find it useful 🤗